Craig Alanson: Expeditionary Force (ExForce)

 A space opera describing the events after humanity is thrust into a galactic war following an alien invasion of Earth.
-The chief protagonists are Joe Bishop, a soldier in the United States Army, and Skippy, an advanced Artificial intelligence from an ancient civilization who befriends Joe.
+The chief protagonists are Joe Bishop, a soldier in the United States Army, and Skippy, an advanced artificial intelligence from an ancient civilization who befriends Joe.

+Unlike many military science fiction stories, the Expeditionary Force novels include a considerable amount of comedy, especially (though not entirely limited to) the many comic interactions between long-suffering Joe Bishop and practical joker Skippy.

 Alanson describes Battle: Los Angeles as the initial inspiration for the story.
-Expeditionary Force has been released in both English and Polish, with the Polish Ebooks published by Drageus Publishing House and the audiobook editions published by Heraclon International & StoryBox and narrated by Wojciech Masiak.
+Expeditionary Force has been released in both English and Polish, with the Polish ebooks published by Drageus Publishing House and the audiobook editions published by Heraclon International & StoryBox and narrated by Wojciech Masiak.

 Mavericks

-A spin-off from Expeditionary Force focused on a group of human soldiers cut-off from Earth.
+A spin-off from Expeditionary Force focused on a group of human soldiers cut off from Earth.